 I’m thrilled to have found a solution to our whirlwind of dog hair in the rental car.
 The Hammock is a much better at containing dog hair than anything else we’ve used in the past.

-Disclosures: Kurgo provided the Wander Hammock I reviewed and the prize I am offering.
+Disclosures: Kurgo provided the Wander Hammock I reviewed and the prize I offered.
 My opinions are entirely my own.
 I only review products from companies I support.
 Some of the links are marked as affiliate links.
 That means that if you buy something after clicking the link, I will earn a small commission.
 Your item will not cost you more, however.
 Thank you for supporting Something Wagging.